-The Company operates in the retail apparel industry in which it primarily designs, sources and sells women s apparel catering to customers generally ranging in age from 40 to 60 who are typically part of a segment of the female baby boomer demographic.
-The Company has identified two operating segments (christopher & banks and cj banks) as defined by SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information (SFAS No. 131).
+The Company operates in the retail apparel industry in which it primarily designs, sources and sells women s apparel catering to females generally ranging in age from 40 to 60 who are typically part of a segment of the baby boomer demographic.
+The Company has identified two operating segments (christopher & banks and cj banks) as defined ASC 280-10, Segment Reporting.

 The Company s christopher & banks and cj banks operating segments have been aggregated into one reportable segment based on the similar nature of products sold, methods of sourcing, merchandising and distribution processes involved, target customers, and economic characteristics of the two brands.
 The Company previously reported the results of its Acorn stores as a separate reportable segment.
 Beginning in the third quarter of fiscal 2009, the results of all Acorn stores have been removed from continuing operations and are presented as discontinued operations.

-In the table below, the christopher & banks/cj banks reportable segment includes activity generated by the Company s christopher & banks and cj banks operations.
-The Corporate/Administrative column, which primarily represents operating activity at the Company s corporate office and distribution center, is presented to allow for reconciliation of segment-level net sales, operating income (loss) and total assets to the Company s consolidated net sales, operating income (loss) and total assets.
+In the table below, the christopher & banks/cj banks reportable segment includes activity generated by the Company's christopher & banks and cj banks operations.
+The Corporate/Administrative column, which primarily represents operating activity at the Company's corporate office and distribution center, is presented to allow for reconciliation of segment-level net sales, operating income (loss) and total assets to the Company's consolidated net sales, operating income (loss) and total assets.
 Segment operating income (loss) includes only net sales, merchandise gross margin and direct store expenses with no allocation of corporate overhead.